-Our audits were conducted for the purpose of forming an opinion on the combined financial statements as a whole.
-The accompanying combining statements of financial position and combining statements of activities of Loma Linda University and LLUH-SB, Inc. are presented for purposes of additional analysis and are not a required part of the financial statements.
-The accompanying financial responsibility supplemental schedule is prepared for purposes of additional analysis as required by the United States Department of Education and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the combined financial statements or to the financial statements themselves, and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States.
+Our audit was conducted for the purpose of forming an opinion on the combined financial statements as a whole.
+The accompanying combining statement of financial position and combining statement of activities of Loma Linda University and LLUH-SB, Inc. are presented for purposes of additional analysis and are not a required part of the combined financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the combined financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the combined financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the combined financial statements or to the combined financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the Unites States.
 In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.